aritro98/Clinical-Trial-Data-Analysis/README.md

 # Clinical Trial Data Analysis

-This repository contains code and data analysis for clinical trial datasets.
-The analysis focuses on cleaning, processing, and extracting insights from clinical trial records, condition hierarchies, and pharmaceutical company data.
+This project demonstrates a structured approach to analyzing clinical trial datasets using Python.
+It focuses on deriving actionable insights by cleaning, processing, and visualizing data related to trial records, condition hierarchies, and sponsor contributions.

 ## Table of Contents
 1. [Project Overview](#project-overview)